Reviewed by John Gammichia, DMD, FAGD

 In addition, certain lifestyle choices can be the culprit.
 These include smoking and eating disorders.
 As difficult as it often can be, keeping the lines of communication between you and your teen open can help you get to the bottom of what is causing her bad breath.
 In more extreme cases such as eating disorders, your love, support and intervention will be of paramount importance.
 And, as unpleasant as your teen’s halitosis may be, taking heed of it could enable you to save your child’s life.

 Finally, wisdom teeth often become an issue of concern for people in their late teens.
 Should they be removed?
 When?
 This is by no means a simple question and, as with most such inquiries, it is best to consult your teen’s dentist.
 After all, he or she has access to the X-ray images showing your teen’s particular teeth and jaw structure.
 In general, however, the conventional wisdom is that it is far easier to have these third molars removed when a person is young and healthy, before the impacted or malpositioned teeth have a chance to cause decay or problems with adjacent teeth.
-The decision is a financial as well as a practical one, and it is very individual.
+The decision is a financial one as well as a practical one.
 Ask yourself if you can afford the operation.
 Is your son or daughter in pain?
 Does your dentist strongly recommend surgery?
 Why?

 Don’t be afraid to ask questions until you are satisfied with the answers.
 If in doubt, get a second opinion.